"Magda Goebbels, the First Lady of the Third Reich" by Antoine Vitkine followed by a meeting

 These dreams that we trample

-Around the publication of Ces rêves qu'on piétine, by Sébastien Spitzer, ed. from the Observatory, 2017.
+Autour de la parution de Ces rêves que l'on piétine, by Sébastien Spitzer, éd. from the Observatoire, 2017.

-Under the bombings, the most powerful woman of the Third Reich is hiding with her six children in Hitler’s bunker.
-At the same time, among the survivors of the camps thrown on the roads, young Ava keeps a precious leather scroll containing the letters of a father, Richard Friedländer, who was among the first Jews, to his adoptive daughter: Magda Goebbels.
+Under the bombing, the most powerful woman of the Third Reich is hiding with her six children in Hitler’s bunker.
+At the same time, among the survivors of the camps thrown on the roads, young Ava keeps a valuable leather scroll containing the letters of a father, Richard Friedländer, who was among the first Jews, to his adopted daughter: Magda Goebbels.

 In the presence of director Antoine Vitkine, author Sébastien Spitzer, and historian Fabrice d'Almeida.